ros2/rviz/rviz_visual_tests/docs/documentation.md

 # RViz 3D Visual Testing Framework

-This is a testing framework which allows the user to take screenshots of the main 3D rendered scene and possibly of other secondary render windows, and to compare them with previously captured reference screenshots.
+This testing framework allows users to take screenshots of the main 3D scene and/or secondary render windows, and to compare them with previously captured reference screenshots.

 ## Assumptions and Settings